maljazaery/llm-load-test-azure/README.md

 ## Features
 - [x] Generate a custom testing dataset tailored to settings similar to your use case.
 - [x] Load test with customizable concurrency, duration, and warmup options.
-- [x] Support for various Azure AI models, including Azure OAI, Azure OAI Embedding, Azure Model Catalog serverless and managed.
+- [x] Support for various Azure AI models, including Azure OAI, Azure OAI Embedding, Azure Model Catalog serverless and managed-compute.
 - [x] Detailed results on throughput and latency statistics in JSON format.
 - [x] Modular design, enabling developers to integrate new endpoints with minimal effort.
 - [ ] UI Support.